6gbluewind/LPI_FKLKRR/README.md

 * Benchmark dataset is illustrated in [3].
 * Novel dataset is proposed in [4].
 ### Result
-    bench_auc.fig, bench_loo_pr, bench_loo_roc.fig, bench_pr.fig and result.mat are the outcomes.
+    bench_auc.fig, bench_loo_pr, bench_loo_roc.fig, bench_pr.fig and result.mat are the outcomes. <br />
     Also, we give the case study results in local_cases folder.
 References:

 [1] J. He, S.F.
 Chang, and L. Xie, “Fast kernel learning for spatial pyramid matching,” in CVPR 2008, pp. 1–7, June 2008.